zxl777/Aup/README.md

-# TPM3
+# pup
-Production process manager for Linux (PM2 rewritten in GO)
+Production process manager for Linux (PM2 rewritten in GOLANG)

-# Feature
+# Feature For Developer

-- Have the classic features of PM2, but use minimal memory and CPU, no dependencies.
+- **Watch source changes, compile and run automatically.**
 - When the program crashes, it automatically restarts and pushes notifications to your phone.
-- Watch source changes, compile and run automatically.
 - Real-time display process logs.

+# Feature For Production
-- Automatically resume the process of management when Linux reboot.
+- **Automatically resume the process of management when Linux reboot.**
+- Have the classic features of PM2, but use minimal memory and CPU, no dependencies.

 # Usage
 The simplest way to start, daemonize and monitor your application is by using this command line:

 ```
-tpm3 start ./yourapp
+pup start ./yourapp

 ┌──────────┬────┬──────┬──────┬─────────┬─────────┬────────┬─────┬──────────┬──────┬──────────┐
 │ App name │ id │ mode │ pid  │ status  │ restart │ uptime │ cpu │ mem      │ user │ watching │